- The Award Lifecycle

 Provides an overview of the Tub Effort Coordinator's roles and responsibilities including, monitoring effort reports, assigning roles, communicating changes, and overriding statement

 Provides an overview of the Primary/Secondary Effort Coordinator's roles and responsibilities including reporting and managing grant manager assignments

-Guidelines on journal entry proration for pay periods that cross certification periods and posting the "Period of Work Performed" for FY14
+Guidelines on journal entry proration for pay periods that cross certification periods and posting the "Period of Work Performed" for FY14 and FY15

 - Frequently Asked Questions